KasparEtter/ef1p/pages/email/email.md

   how they [style messages](#email-styling), how they [quote messages](#quoting-html-messages), and so on.
-  This is known as [fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint), and it allows a recipient to determine whether separate messages were sent from the same client.
+  This is known as [fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint), and it allows a recipient to determine how likely separate messages were sent from the same client.
 - **Display names**: Your mail client not just adds your name as a [display name](#display-name) in the `From` address, it also adds a display name for each recipient it knows.